fdisk

-fdisk gives you full control over hard-drives, ssds, flash-drives, and other disks.
+fdisk gives you full control when partitioning hard-drives, ssds, flash-drives, and other disks.

 List Available Disks and Partitions